aistabci/abci-docs/en/docs/apps/tensorflow-keras.md

 This section describes how to install and run TensorFlow and Keras, and how to install TensorFlow, Keras and Horovod to perform distributed learning.

+!!! note
+    Starting with TensorFlow 2, Keras is included in TensorFlow.
+This means that installing TensorFlow 2 will also enable you to use Keras.
+    The TensorFlow and Keras installation steps described here are the same as the [TensorFlow](tensorflow.md) steps, except that the sample you run uses Keras.

 ## Running TensorFlow-Keras on a single node {#using}

 ### Precondition {#precondition}